Edward Norton Says Donald Trump’s Transition Delay Aimed At ‘Nixon-Style’ Deal To Concede: ‘Call. His. Bluff.’

-Actor Edward Norton sounded off on President Donald Trump in a Friday-morning Twitter thread, insisting that the 45th president is delaying the transition to President-Elect Joe Biden in an attempt to avoid the “deep, multi-dimensional legal jeopardy” the actor said he’s in.
+Actor Edward Norton sounded off on President Donald Trump in a Friday morning Twitter thread, insisting that the 45th president is delaying the transition to President-elect Joe Biden in an attempt to avoid the “deep, multi-dimensional legal jeopardy” the actor said he’s in.

 “I do not think Trump is trying to ‘make his base happy’ or ‘laying the groundwork for his own network’ or that ‘chaos is what he loves’.
 The core of it is that he knows he’s in deep, multi-dimensional legal jeopardy & this defines his every action,” Norton tweeted.